AbirHasanArko/Algorithm-Analysis-and-Design/05 - Prim/README.md

 Prim's algorithm builds the MST **incrementally**, starting from an arbitrary vertex and repeatedly adding the **cheapest edge** that connects a new vertex to the growing tree.

+**This problem is useful in:**

+- Network design (minimum cost connections)
+- Circuit design and electrical networks
+- Traffic routing and infrastructure planning
+- Optimization problems in graphs and competitive programming

 ---

 ## Algorithm Overview